KevinRSX/porg/README.md

 pip install .
 ```

-You may also do an editable install if you want to customize the source file:
+Install in editable mode if you want to customize the source file:
 ```bash
 pip install -e .
 ```